LocksleyLK/workshops/personalityQuiz/README.md

 ## Step 7: Determine what score is the highest
 1. Our final step is to add some logic to figure out which score is the highest.
 Use the following **if/elif/else** statements to determine which role model had the highest score and **print** that person to the **Output Window**.
 ```
+# Determine which woman in tech had the highest score and print the results!
 if (reshma > margaret and susan and katherine):
 	print("Congratulations!
 You are most like Reshma!")
 elif (margaret > reshma and susan and katherine):